What Are Stablecoins?

 Types Of Stablecoins

 For now, the biggest stablecoins are all US Dollar stablecoins, but stablecoins can exist for any fiat currency.
-For the most part, all stablecoins fit into two buckets:
+For the most part, all stablecoins fit into three buckets:

 - Custodial Stablecoins - A custodial stablecoin is a token representing a dollar (or cash equivalent) hedl in a bank somewhere.
 Examples of custodial stablecoins include USDC issued by Circle and Coinbase and USDT issued by Tether.

 Back in March 2021, we published our Stable Coin Lock-In Theory on Twitter.
-Growth and demand for stablecoins is inevitable, but how can you benefit from the growth since stablecoin prices don’t appreciate!?
+Today, the opportunity is often referred to as RWA or “real world assets”, referring to the growth of fiat dollars being brought on chain.
+Growth and demand for stablecoins is inevitable, but how can you benefit from the growth since stablecoin prices don't appreciate!?

-Let’s breakdown a few of our favorite dApps for farming stablecoins:
+Let's dig into a few of our favorite dApps for farming stablecoins and look at some examples.

 Yearn is an Ethereum dApp which can be thought of as a decentralized hedge fund or yield aggregator.
 Tokens and LP tokens are organized into "vaults" which implement different strategies under the hood to optimize your return.

-Don’t be fooled by Curve’s retro design, Curve is the largest decentralized exchange by market cap, clocking in at $11.4B Total Value Locked today.
-Curve’s 3pool (not to be confused with their tripool) is a popular way to swap stablecoins between DAI, USDC and USDT.
+Don't be fooled by Curve's retro design, Curve is one of the largest decentralized exchange by market cap, clocking in at $3.259B TVL.
+Curve's 3pool (not to be confused with their tripool) is a popular way to swap stablecoins between DAI, USDC and USDT.

-At its current rate, Curve will pay you a base fee of 0.29% in 3CRV + rewards of 2.73%-6.82% in CRV for depositing stablecoins into the 3pool as a LP.
-To collect these rewards directly, you would click “Deposit & stake in guage”.
+At its current rate, Curve will pay you a base fee of 0.29% in 3CRV + rewards of 0.69%-1.75% in CRV for providing liquidity to the 3pool as a LP.
+To collect these rewards directly, you would use the "Deposit & Stake" tab.

 Convex is a dApp built on top of Curve which matches people who want to lock up CRV with people who want to earn the maximum rewards for providing liquidity on Curve.